The Crisis Response Team (CRT) is made up of dedicated volunteers trained by the

-Glendale Fire Department and Maricopa Association Governments (MAG) to assist firefighters, police officers and the citizens of the West Valley during 911 calls.
+Glendale Fire Department to assistfirefighters, police offices and the citizens of the West Valley during 911 calls.
 They specialize in being compassionate and professional during a time of need to those experiencing a crisis.
-Some team members have a background in behavioral health, emergency medicine, victim assistance and crisis intervention.
-Their main job is to provide immediate crisis intervention and referrals to victims, families and witnesses after a traumatic event, as well as to guide citizens in the right direction after the event.
-Some members are Emergency Medical Technicians (EMTs) and are able to provide basic emergency first aid to customers.
+Team members have a variety of backgrounds in behavioral health, emergency medicine, victim assistance and crisis intervention.
+Their main job is to provide immediate crisis intervention and referrals to victims, families and witnesses after a traumatic event, as well as to guide citizens in the right direction for follow up care.

 The Glendale Fire Department’s Crisis Response Team is celebrating its 15th year in service.
 Volunteers have given over 200,000 hours of their valuable time to assist the community through the delivery of care with kindness, compassion, and integrity, day and night.

 Normal reactions to abnormal events such as unexpected death or crisis include: grief, anger, hopelessness, profound sadness, confusion and despair.
 The Glendale Fire Department Crisis Response volunteers are there to respond to what is quite possibly the worst day of a community members life.
 Sometimes the volunteers are the only support on the traumatic scene for that individual.